bytecodealliance/lucet/README.md

 and AssemblyScript.
 It does not yet support the entire WebAssembly spec, but full support is [coming in the near future](#lucet-spectest).

-Lucet's runtime currently only supports x86-64 based Linux systems.
+Lucet's runtime currently only supports x86-64 based Linux systems, with experimental support for macOS.

 ## Contents